csvpath/csvpath/README.md

 | fast_forward_by_line()| Same as CsvPath.fast_forward() but for all paths breadth first |
 | next_by_line()       | Same as CsvPath.next() but for all paths breadth first          |

-For clarity, the breadth-first versions of the `collect()`, `fast_forward()`, and `next()` methods apply each csvpath to each row of a CSV file before continuing to the next row.
+For clarity, CsvPaths operates on multiple paths per file.
+Its breadth-first versions of the `collect()`, `fast_forward()`, and `next()` methods attempt to match each csvpath to each row of a CSV file before continuing to the next row.
 As you can imagine, for very large files this approach is a must.

 There are several ways to set up csvpath file references.
 Read <a href='https://github.com/dk107dk/csvpath/blob/main/docs/files.md'>more about filenames</a>.